Madeleine Brès: Childhood

-Born Madeleine Alexandrine Gebelin, she told in the Medical Chronicle on 1 April 1895 that her interest in medicine started in her early childhood.
-She often accompanied her father, a craftsman in Nîmes, who would periodically work at the hospital as part of his profession.
-In the hospital of Nîmes, one nun took an affection to her and taught her some small procedures, such as the preparation of herbal teas and poultices.
+Born Madeleine Alexandrine Gebelin on 26 November 1842 in Bouillargues, she stated in the Medical Chronicle on 1 April 1895 that her interest in medicine began in early childhood.
+She often accompanied her craftsman father to the hospital in Nîmes where he sometimes undertook work.
+At the hospital, a nun took a liking to her and taught her basic techniques, such as the preparation of herbal teas and poultices.